 Mercy College has an extensive computer network which provides support for the business and educational needs of the school.

-Every student has access to considerable network resources including a Windows PC computer lab; an iMac lab that can also run Windows; full set of Macbooks in the robotics and music rooms; 20 MacBooks in the woodwork/design room; 10 MacBooks in the Library; iPads in the Curriculum Centre; data projectors, Apple TV's and speakers in all classrooms; full high speed internet; secure email access; fast Wi-Fi access in all buildings and some outdoor areas, digital cameras and a laser printer/copier in the library.
+Every student has access to considerable network resources including a Windows computer lab; an iMac lab that can also run Windows; Windows laptops in the robotics room and woodwork/design room; data projectors, Apple TV's and speakers in all classrooms; high speed internet; secure email access; fast Wi-Fi in all buildings, and a laser printer/copier in the library.

-2009 saw the introduction of a 1-to-1 computing program for incoming Year 7 students.
-Using their own computing devices the students have full access to school resources via a wireless network that covers all classrooms.
+2009 saw the introduction of a 1-to-1 computing program for incoming students.
+Using their own computing devices (currently iPads) students have full access to school resources via a wireless network that covers all learning spaces.

 The college employs three full-time and one part-time Information Technology staff to support and maintain the operation of its technology infrastructure.

 The college library embraces the Mercy College mission of nurturing Catholic faith by educating and developing the whole person.

 To achieve this goal the library provides a welcoming and stimulating environment for all students, teachers and the wider school community.
 As it is well supported the collection, services and facilities are able to meet changing demands, technologies and interests of the students, teachers and curriculum.
 The library staff is committed to supporting the school community, we strive to provide friendly, professional support in all areas of access to and use of print and non-print resources and equipment.

 Of particular focus are the areas of resource based teaching and learning, information literacy and recreational reading.